 Damar Hamlin is "making steady progress."
 Here's what we know about the Buffalo Bills player's condition.

+Dr. Timothy Pritts of UC Health said Thursday it appears Hamlin's "neurological function is intact," and that he'd marked "a turning point" in his care, but challenges still remain.

+"We have significant concern about him after the event that happened on the field.
+He is making substantial progress," said Pritts.

-Damar Hamlin is still in critical condition but appears to be "neurologically intact," the Buffalo Bills said in a statement Thursday, three days after the 24-year-old player collapsed during a game against the Cincinnati Bengals.
-Citing physicians at the University of Cincinnati Medical Center, the team said the player has "shown remarkable improvement over the past 24 hours."
+The Buffalo Bills said in a statement earlier that day that the player has "shown remarkable improvement over the past 24 hours."

-The Bills had said Wednesday the safety was in intensive care in critical condition after suffering a cardiac arrest.

 Hamlin's uncle, Dorrian Glenn, spoke to reporters outside the University of Cincinnati Medical Center on Tuesday night and said his nephew's heart stopped twice, once on the field and again at the hospital, CBS Chicago's Charlie De Mar reported.
-Glenn also said Hamlin has lung damage and can't breathe on his own.
-The player had been receiving 100% oxygen from a ventilator but that is down to only 50%, he said.
+Glenn also said Hamlin had lung damage and needed a ventilator to help him breathe.

 "His lungs continue to heal and he is making steady progress," the Bills said Thursday.